thornoar/pshash/README.md

     ghc --make -i./src ./app/Main -o pshash
   ```
   Here you will have to make sure that the necessary libraries (i.e. `containers` and `directory`) are installed on your system.
-- Finally, you can directly download the relevant pre-compiled executables from the `pshash-bin` repo: https://github.com/thornoar/pshash-bin
+- Finally, you can directly download the relevant pre-compiled executables from the `pshash-bin` repo: https://github.com/thornoar/pshash-bin.
+Binaries are also available at https://thornoar.github.io/pshash/web/app/.

 ### GUI application